 Responding to federal legislation, regulation and policy initiatives and implementation of federal programs and mandates.

 The Health and Human Services Policy and Planning Division leads a number of policy and planning teams aimed at improving the delivery of health care, long-term services and supports and human services in the state.
 The Division provides research and staff support, represents OPM on numerous legislatively mandated councils and committees, manages federal grants, and monitors state and national activities that address quality, access and cost issues.
-HHS is the primary executive branch contact for the legislative committees with cognizance over human services, public health, and aging.
-As liaison to these committees, division staff provide information on and analysis of legislative proposals, negotiate with legislators, and facilitate passage of bills.
 Some examples of HHS' activities in the area of health and human services are: